UranymusDev/default_project/README.md

 3. Styles will be applied automatically

 ### GSAP Animations
-1. Add utility classes in `lib/theme/index.ts`
+1. Import from `lib/animations.ts` for advanced features
-2. Create reusable animations in `lib/animations.ts`
+2. Use utility classes for quick animations
-3. Use `useGSAPAnimations()` hook for patterns
+3. Use `useGSAPAnimations()` hook for React integration
+4. ScrollTrigger for scroll-based animations
+5. Custom magnetic effects and typewriter text

 ## 📚 Resources